MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/retrospectives/2_data_collection.md

 - Got better at collaborating and communicating with the team.
 - Improved my knowledge of how to collect and structure database from different sources and tables.

+### Ammar Ibrahim

+#### Contributions

+- Created a Milestone plan and timeline.
+- added the final research objectives based on team discussions to the domain study file.
+- Prepared Deliverable One: Non-technical explanation of our domain model.
+- Presented the milestone check-in.
+- Attended all team meetings and reviewed some PRs.

+#### Challenges

+- Was Unavailable during the last 3–4 days due to personal commitments.
+- Joined the data search late (after completing Deliverable One), so most sources were already found.

+#### Progress

+- Learned the importance of teamwork and task division.
+- Studied pandas from various resources to prepare for data processing.
+- Gained confidence in public speaking during the milestone check-in (despite forgetting to stop sharing my screen afterward!).